isbadawi/vpm/README.md

 * `vpm export` writes a shell script to stdout with vpm commands to install the currently installed plugins.

+### Installation

+The `vpm` script is relatively standalone (the only dependency is git), so just stick it somewhere on your `$PATH`.
+You can download it [from this URL][raw], or clone this repo and create a symlink.

+### Why use this as opposed to [Vundle][]?

+Vundle has more features, is integrated with vim, has been around longer, is actively maintained, etc. By contrast, this is a small shell script I largely threw together is an afternoon, and I am the only user so far (let me know when this isn't true anymore!).

+My initial motivation for writing this was that I didn't want to have to declare anything in my `.vimrc` like Vundle makes you do.
+I don't really have a good argument against this practice though.
+I just don't like the aesthetic.

 ### Dealing with non-git plugins

 This script assumes all the plugins under `$HOME/.vim/bundle` are git repos.